google/xls/docs_src/dslx_std.md

 though the compiler will when possible synthesize the equivalent code from a `match` expression.

+!!!
+NOTE
-NOTE: This is included largely for testing purposes and for bespoke 'intrinsic-style programming' use cases.
+    This is included largely for testing purposes and for bespoke 'intrinsic-style programming' use cases.

 ### `priority_sel`